dblock/code.dblock.org/_posts/2010/2010-04-08-pure-java-waffle.markdown

 [![](https://github.com/dblock/waffle/raw/master/waffle.jpg)](https://github.com/dblock/waffle/)

 I finally got to porting [Waffle](https://github.com/dblock/waffle/) to pure java with [JNA](https://github.com/twall/jna/).
-This means you don’t need .NET framework or COM to call Waffle from Java.
-It’s pure Java.
+This means you don't need .NET framework or COM to call Waffle from Java.
+It's pure Java.

 Waffle is a thin interface that simplifies Windows authentication and authorization, therefore providing a practical and workable back-end for NTLM, Negotiate, Kerberos and other [SPNEGOs](https://en.wikipedia.org/wiki/SPNEGO).
-Here’re some scenarios that you can now do without any headache directly in Java.
+Here are some scenarios that you can now do without any headache directly in Java.

 #### Logon a user: get his local and domain groups